Stanford LPCH Workshops

 Our free arts workshops for pediatric cancer families are growing!

 Kids & Art holds free art workshops at Stanford Lucile Packard Children's Hospital for pediatric cancer families once a week in the LPCH Bass Center, 725 Welch Rd, Palo Alto, CA 94304.
 These workshops provide a moment of peace, joy or calm for participants in an often stressful environment through the creation of art.
-Workshops alternate between Tuesdays at 1pm and Thursdays at 10:30am.
+Workshops are held Tuesdays and Thursdays at 10:30am.

 Volunteer Signups for workshops